Reading Time: 5 minutes

-I would love to help with litigation regarding work and disability and believe it’s helpful to tell your client’s story in a meaningful and truthful way.
+I love to help with litigation regarding work and disability and believe it’s helpful to tell your client’s story in a meaningful and truthful way.
 I also believe in exercising, eating right and balancing!
 Give me a call at 515-282-7753 and let’s discuss your case.
 I offer free initial consultation!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.